Practical Quantum Federated Learning for Privacy-Sensitive Healthcare: Communication Efficiency and Noise Resilience: Results and Discussion

-Decentralized QFL (Figure~\ref{fig:exp3_globalmodelrsnadecentralized} and \ref{fig:exp3_globalmodelctkidneydecentralized}) demonstrates comparatively greater robustness under noisy conditions.
-Even at $p=10^{-3}$, partial learning progress can be observed, particularly for the Kidney dataset.
+Decentralized QFL (Fig.~\ref{fig:exp3_decentralized_rsna} and~\ref{fig:exp3_decentralized_kidney}) demonstrates comparatively greater robustness under noisy conditions.
+Even at $p = 10^{-3}$, partial learning progress can be observed in both datasets, particularly for the Kidney dataset with Steane encoding (Fig.~\ref{fig:exp3_decentralized_kidney}), where accuracy remains relatively high.
 This resilience can be attributed to reduced quantum transmissions and the absence of global model broadcasting, which limits cumulative noise amplification across rounds.
-At $p=10^{-4}$, Decentralized QFL achieves performance comparable to the noiseless case.
+At $p = 10^{-4}$, Decentralized QFL achieves performance comparable to the noiseless case.

-When Light-cone feature selection (Figure~\ref{fig:exp3_globalmodelrsnalightcone} and \ref{fig:exp3_globalmodelctkidneylightcone}) is combined with noisy communication, training becomes slightly more unstable compared to Full aggregation.
+When Light-cone feature selection is combined with noisy communication (Fig.~\ref{fig:exp3_lightcone_rsna} and~\ref{fig:exp3_lightcone_kidney}), training becomes more unstable compared to Full aggregation.
 Since both parameter reduction and quantum channel noise introduce perturbations, their effects accumulate.
-Nevertheless, the overall degradation remains comparable to the centralized Full aggregation case, indicating that quantum communication noise is the dominant factor affecting stability.
+This instability is pronounced in the RSNA dataset (Fig.~\ref{fig:exp3_lightcone_rsna}), and is further amplified in the Kidney CT-scan dataset (Fig.~\ref{fig:exp3_lightcone_kidney}), where accuracy remains low and exhibits high variance across noise levels even with Steane encoding.
+This may reflect the higher baseline accuracy of the Kidney task, which leaves less tolerance for the compounding perturbations introduced by parameter reduction and channel noise.